PlotPyStack/guidata/doc/development.rst

   builtin-function should not be used outside the constructor method (call the parent class method directly instead)

-* before using any function or method from PyQt4, please check that the feature you are about to use was already implemented in PyQt4 v4.4 (more precisely in the Qt version used in PyQt4 v4.4) -- if not, a workaround should be implemented to avoid breaking compatibility
+* do not use any function or method directly from PyQt4: use exclusively features from QtPy (e.g. `from qtpy.QtWidgets import QCheckBox`)

-* do not use the PyQt-specific QFileDialog static methods (not present in Qt) which were introduced in PyQt v4.6: `getOpenFileNameAndFilter`, `getOpenFileNamesAndFilter` and `getSaveFileNameAndFilter` (`guidata` provides wrappers around `QFileDialog` static methods handling the selected filter which were taken from the `spyderlib` library (from module `spyderlib.qt.compat`): they are available in `guidata.qt.compat`)
+* do not use the PyQt-specific QFileDialog static methods (not present in Qt) which were introduced in PyQt v4.6: `getOpenFileNameAndFilter`, `getOpenFileNamesAndFilter` and `getSaveFileNameAndFilter` (QtPy provides wrappers around `QFileDialog` static methods handling the selected filter which were taken from the `spyderlib` library (from module `spyderlib.qt.compat`).

-PyQt / PySide compatibility
+PyQt / PySide2 compatibility
 ---------------------------

-The project should be mostly compatible with both PyQt and PySide (although PySide is not as popular as it used to be, so testing tend to be limited).
+The project should be mostly compatible with both PyQt and PySide2 (thanks to QtPy).

 PyQt5 compatibility
 -------------------